How to Get the Best Military Cruise Discount (And Why Who Books It Matters)

 Post-Booking Service

 When cruise line pricing drops after you book, most lines will honor a price adjustment within a defined window.
 If you booked through us, we will call the cruise line on your behalf.
-If you booked direct, that’s your responsibility to track and your call to make — and most people miss it.
+If you booked direct, it’s your responsibility to track and make your call — and most people miss it.

 That difference — having someone in your corner after the booking — is what a military cruise travel agency actually provides.